burningthumb/FPSSample/README.md

 The first time you open the project you need patience!
 It takes a while to import all the assets.

-> __NOTE__: Due to a bug in Unity 2018.3, you have to take the following step right after the initial import:
-> 1 Search for `Firstperson_Projection` in the Project search field.
-Select the 4 shaders, right click and reimport them.
-> 2 If you have script compile errors related to entities, you need to remove and re-install the entities package.
->
-> One day soon we will remove this note and there will be cake.

 Once the editor is ready, open the _Project Tools Window_ by navigating to ___FPS Sample > Windows > Project tools___.